Watts-Lab/team_comm_tools/docs/source/basics.rst

 However, we understand that you might have special requirements and need to customize features.
 Therefore, we offer adjustable "knobs" in the FeatureBuilder (:ref:`feature_builder`).

 This overview will provide you with a high-level understanding of the key inputs and assumptions of our toolkit.
-After reading, refer to the walkthrough in :ref:`examples` for a detailed discussion.
+After reading, refer to the walkthrough in the :ref:`examples` for a detailed discussion.

 Demo / Sample Code